 - Lead for Research Centre = Prisons 4 Good

-- Lead for Music Education Charity = Bars Bridging Bars
+- Lead for Prison Music Education & Research = Bars Bridging Bars

 Ongoing research planning and submitted grant applications in the fields of: